-The Western Asset Corporate Bond Ladders are designed to deliver income opportunities while preserving capital and reducing interest rate risk by investing in laddered corporate bonds.
+The Western Asset Corporate Bond Ladders are designed to deliver income opportunities while seeking to preserve capital and reducing interest rate risk by investing in laddered corporate bonds.
 The strategy invests in a diversified portfolio of credit-monitored investment-grade corporate securities with equally weighted maturities from 1-10 years.

-The strategy seeks to maintain a competitive level of income while preserving of principal by investing — and reinvesting — in a well-diversified portfolio of investment-grade corporate bonds with laddered maturities.
+The strategy seeks to maintain a competitive level of income while seeking to preserve principal by investing — and reinvesting — in a well-diversified portfolio of investment-grade corporate bonds with laddered maturities.

 - Laddered portfolios may offer advantages over self-managed portfolios in creating a stable stream of income